 The rule specifies:

 For Marketing Ops, dual modality creates new production requirements.
 Creative teams must now version every broadcast spot with synchronized text overlays, and QA workflows must validate synchronization frame-by-frame before media buys go live.
+This adds 2-3 days to typical creative production cycles and requires specialized video editing tools capable of frame-accurate text placement.

 Clarity, Conspicuousness, and Neutrality